Preventing Unintentional Weight Loss

 So, to summarize what we’ve learned:

-- Unintended weight loss is a BAD thing in older adults
+- Unintentional weight loss is a BAD thing in older adults

 - Regularly weight older adults to monitor for unintended weight loss